 Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the PASSporT.

 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
-In the US and Canada this would be a Company Code as defined in [ATIS-0300251].Signature: Created by signing the message using the private key.
+In the US and Canada this would be a Company Code as defined in [ATIS-0300251], or a Resp Org ID assigned to a Resp Org as defined in [ATIS-0417001-003].

+Editor’s note: Further analysis is required to determine if Resp Org should be included as part of the service provider code or somewhere else.

+Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [RFC 4949].

 Telephone Identity: An identifier associated with an originator of a telephone call.
 In the context of the SHAKEN framework, this is a SIP identity (e.g., a SIP URI or a TEL URI) from which a telephone number can be derived.